As we know all too well, Lightning Can Do Anything

 Live Action TV

-- The Goa'uld "Zat'Nik'Tel" weapons in Stargate SG-1 work like this; effectively long-range tasers.
+- The Goa'uld "Zat'Nik'Tel" weapons in Stargate SG-1 work like this; effectively scaled up versions of a Taser weapon.
 In one instance, one was even used as a substitute for electroshock therapy.
 It can also be used as a lethal weapon, since the charge is strong enough to kill most humanoids on a second shot.

 - The weapons used by The Initiative in Season 4 of Buffy the Vampire Slayer.